 After reading the paper, every reviewer will send the editor a report.
 This is likely to consist of three parts:

 - A recommendation regarding the article’s suitability for publication.
-This is likely to be selected from a range of predetermined options, like ‘accept’, ‘revise’, ‘reject’ etc. (see below for more about that).
-Depending on the journal’s policy, this information may be shared with the authors, or maybe not.
+Often reviewers select from a range of predetermined options, like ‘accept’, ‘revise’, ‘reject’ etc. (see below for more about that).
+Depending on the journal’s policy, the authors might receive this information, or maybe not.

 - A section with comments to the author(s).
 This is probably the largest part of the review.
 It might range in length from a couple of paragraphs to a couple of pages.
 Some reviewers divide the ‘comments to the author’ section in two main parts, according to importance: main points and minor suggestions.
-Others list their comments in the order that they were prompted by the texts.
+Others list their comments in a list mirroring the structure of the text.
 Some reviewers also use their word processor’s commenting function to record their remarks directly on the paper, rather than writing a report.

 - A confidential section with comments to the editor.
-This section of the review is used to alert the editor about any concerns the reviewer has, which they are not comfortable sharing.
+This section of the review may alert the editor about any concerns the reviewer has, that they are not comfortable sharing publicly.
 For instance, they may recommend a more thorough plagiarism check, provide a rationale for their recommendation, or use explicit language to clarify the more diplomatically formulated remarks they wrote to the authors.
 Not all reviews contain such comments; in fact, most reviews I have written/read did not include this section.

 The editorial decision

-- Rejection: Papers can be rejected for a number of reasons, such as poor fit with the scope of the journal, failure to point out what is original about the study, lack of clarity in the way the arguments are put forward, or questionable research practices.
+Papers can be rejected for a number of reasons, such as poor fit with the scope of the journal, failure to point out what is original about the study, lack of clarity in the way the arguments are put forward, or questionable research practices.
 Some editors distinguish between different types of rejections (e.g., ‘submit elsewhere’, ‘no hope’), so it is important to read though the lines of the rejection letter.
-Generally, most studies that have been conducted in good faith (i.e., without serious lapses in rigour or ethics) can be published eventually, even after an initial rejection: This can be done either by submitting to a more appropriate journal, or by using the feedback to improve the way the study is reported.
+Generally, most studies that have been conducted in good faith (i.e., without serious lapses in rigour or ethics) can be published eventually, even after an initial rejection.
+You can do this done either by submitting to a more appropriate journal, or by using the feedback to improve the way you report your study.

-- Request for major revisions: This decision means that the editor and reviewers believe that the study reported in the paper is fundamentally sound and worth publishing, but needs more work.
-For instance, they might believe that your theoretical framework is underdeveloped, or that you have to reanalyse some data, or that you have to expand some parts of the paper and delete others.
+This decision means that the editor and reviewers believe that the study reported in the paper is fundamentally sound and worth publishing, but needs more work.
+For instance, they might believe that you need to develop your theoretical framework more, or that you have to reanalyse some data, or that you have to expand some parts of the paper and delete others.
 Papers with major revisions are normally sent out for review once again, sometimes to a new set of reviewers.
-A ‘revise and resubmit’ with major revisions is definitely not a guarantee that your paper will be published, but it means that you are getting there.
+A ‘revise and resubmit’ with major revisions is definitely not a guarantee that the journal will publish your paper, but it means that you are getting there.

-- Request for minor revisions: This decision means that the editor probably wants to see the paper published in the journal, but not before some stylistic, formatting or other minor points have been addressed.
+This decision means that the editor probably wants to see the paper published in the journal, but not before you have addressed some stylistic, formatting or other minor points.
 Usually, papers with minor revisions are reevaluated by the editor, rather than being sent out for an additional round of review.
 A request for minor revisions is still not a promise to publish your paper, but the odds look good.

-- Acceptance: It is extremely uncommon for a paper to be unconditionally accepted without revisions, but if it happens, then there’s no reason not to rejoice!
+It is extremely uncommon for a journal to unconditionally publish a paper without revisions (typically, this will only happen with invited articles).
+However, if it does happen, then there’s no reason not to rejoice!

 Before you go: I hope that you found this post useful, but if you have any additional thoughts or questions that I have not addressed, do add a comment or send me a message.
 If you arrived at this page because you’re planning to submit an article, I wish you good luck with your publishing endeavours.
 Also, do feel free to use the social sharing buttons below to share this content with anyone who may find it helpful.